Crock Pot Beef Stew

 Of course, you can if you want to but I’ve tried it both ways and I really can’t tell the difference so I skip that step.
 I’m all about easy in the kitchen!

-I think the best potatoes for this recipe are Yukon gold potatoes.
+I think the best potatoes for this comfort food recipe are Yukon gold potatoes.
 They are waxy and hold their shape even if you cook them for several hours.
 Potatoes that have more starch, like russets, sometimes fall apart when you cook them for too long.

 Store any leftovers in an airtight container in the refrigerator for 3-4 days.